×

 What is a typical expat home or apartment like in Brazil?

-"I live in an apartment, no I don't think its typical most live in hostels or share with other students," remarked one expat in Rio de Janeiro, Brazil.
+"I live in an apartment, no I don't think its typical most live in hostels or share with other students," explained one expat who made the move to Rio de Janeiro.

 What is the average cost of housing in Brazil?